All Episodes

 And I don't mean Al Gore.

-Being out there with a group of people like that, it was kind of hard for everybody not to say, well, you know, get a load of that.
+It was kind of hard for everybody not to say, wow, you know, get a load of that.

 That's different.